 What causes phobias?

-There does not seem to be one particular cause of phobias, but there are several factors that might play a role:
+There doesn’t seem to be one particular cause of phobias, but there are several factors that might play an important role:

 - Particular incidents or traumas.
 For example, someone who experiences a lot of turbulence on a plane at a young age might later develop a phobia about flying.

 - Responses to panic or fear.
-If you have a strong reaction, or panic attack, in response to a particular situation or object, and you find this embarrassing or people around you react strongly, this can cause you to develop a more intense anxiety about being in that situation again.
+If you have a strong reaction (or panic attack) in response to a particular situation or object, and you find this embarrassing or people around you react strongly, it can cause you to develop more intense anxiety about being in that situation again.